haseungyeon3/STAT624_F26_tool/README.md

 # SQL+Python (+MongoDB) Docker Environment
-**Description**: Dockerfiles and docker compose for SQL and Python environment for STAT 624
+**Description**: Dockerfiles and docker compose for SQL and Python environment for STAT 624 **replace `docker-compose.yml` file with the docker compose file located in `docker-compose (+mongodb)` if you want to set up a MongoDB environment on your local machine.
+Note: This will add a Docker image of approximately 1.5 GB.

 ## Quick start guide
 1. Download zipped folder containing all files in this repository.